eruido/eRuidoCloudTools/README.md

   eRuido sonometric software properly configured.
 (Not a database admin tool) You can download from www.eruido.org.
 It will run for 24 hours each time.
 Full featured.

+  dBAMonitor R9 Release candidate 1
+Is READY  for RELEASE.

 SQL Server Express with SQLCMD enabled
   Needed to store data captured by dBAMonitor in a local SQL server instance.
-It will actas a data buffer before sending noise measurements to the cloud.
+It will act as local data buffer before sending noise measurements to the cloud.

 Notepadd++ or text editor
   Usefull to edit some configuration files